 A cold burn

 Speaking of ice, beware of outdoor areas that are covered in salt or other de-icers.
 These chemicals make the terrain safer, but they can also irritate our pets’ paw pads and skin.
 Keep unscented baby wipes near the doors your pet uses so that you can wipe your her feet upon entering the house.
 Be sure to check for clumps of salty snow stuck to the fur between foot pads.
-You can avoid this trouble all together by having your dog wear booties – if she’ll tolerate them!
+You can avoid this trouble altogether by having your dog wear booties – if she’ll tolerate them!

 Antifreeze is particularly prevalent this time of year, and its sweet flavor can tempt pets and wildlife into tasting it.
 Antifreeze (ethylene glycol) is a potent toxin, causing kidney failure and death, and the sad news is that it doesn’t take much to cause illness.
 A teaspoon and a half of the sweet green liquid is enough to be lethal to a cat.
 Consider purchasing antifreeze with an added bitter flavor to deter tasters (now required by law in several states), and always clean up antifreeze spills thoroughly.